Choir combines NFL players' love of gospel music, football

 "You want something that's high energy," Butler said.
 "You want something that displays their ability and you want something they can have fun with.
 I try to find music to accomplish those goals."

-The Broncos' Garcia found out about the choir from a teammate and was put in touch with Johnson.
+The Broncos' Garcia, who is performing this year, found out about the choir from a teammate and was put in touch with Johnson.

 It was an easy decision for the 6-foot-4, 309-pound guard, who writes poetry, sings his own songs and performs karaoke nearly every Monday night in Denver.
 He has deep Christian faith and a love for the arts.

 "You get to express yourself," Garcia said.
 "I like to dance, sing, I like to draw.
 Any way I express what I'm feeling inside I think it's necessary.
 I think it's healthy, especially what's going on with our mental health issue in America.
 I think it's important for someone to find an outlet they enjoy doing.
-Signing is definitely one of mine."
+Singing is definitely one of mine."

 Johnson will never forgot how veteran players helped him adjust to the NFL by keeping their faith first.